matter-labs/zksync-web-era-docs/docs/reference/architecture/contracts/contract-development.md

 ## Vyper support

-Currently only Vyper v0.3.3 and v0.3.8 versions are supported.
+Currently only Vyper 0.3.3 and 0.3.8 versions are supported.
+Versions 0.3.4 to 0.3.7 are not supported.

 ## Compilers